App Development: User Guide

 Attribute Description

 Name The name of the image.
 It is referenced in the application by name.
-For web application the image is bound to the url "asset/{name}".
+For web applications the image is bound to the URL "asset/{name}".

 Server Driven You can designate any asset to be Server-driven.
 For details, see Server-driven UI.